SCdoesCODE/dockerised_model_deployment/README.md

 # Dockerized Obesity Prediction App

+The main goal of this repo is to understand how to deploy a model using dockerisation (rather than training an obesity prediction model).

 This repository contains a simple web application designed to predict the health status of a person in terms of weight (e.g. obesity) based on certain input features.
 The machine learning model, which is trained using the XGBoost algorithm, is containerized using Docker for easy deployment and sharing.

 ## Project Structure